simonmichael/hledger/doc/github-release-template.md

 Or, if there are release binaries below suitable for your OS and hardware, you can use those.
 <!--
-(Release binaries have been updated:
+(Note, release binaries have been updated:
 - YYYY-MM-DD: description. [#NNNN](https://github.com/simonmichael/hledger/issues/NNNN)
 -->

-Here are some approximate per-platform instructions:
+Here are some instructions for the release binaries on various platforms:

 <details>
 <summary>